kcl-lang/codeql-kcl/README.md

-# codeql-kcl
+# CodeQL KCL

-This open source repository contains the standard CodeQL libraries and queries that power KCL code security.
+The repository contains the standard CodeQL libraries and queries that power KCL code security.